About Us - Safe and Caring Schools

 Individual school codes of conduct can be found on each of the school websites under: About Us > Learner Success.

 Violence Threat Risk Assessment

 A Violence Threat Risk Assessment is a process of determining if a threat maker actually poses a risk to the target(s) being threatened.
-The district Threat Assessment Protocol requires district staff trained in assessing threat-making behaviour to conduct an investigation to determine any risk involving a student who has made a threat; whether the potential risk is to others or to the student themselves.
+The District Threat Assessment Protocol (see attached for information purposes) requires district staff trained in assessing threat-making behaviour to conduct an investigation to determine any risk involving a student who has made a threat; whether the potential risk is to others or to the student themselves.

 Fair Notice: Each school in our district has a Threat Assessment Team that includes the principal/vice-principal, counsellor, resource teacher, police liaison officer and district student services staff.
 In the most extreme cases, other Ministries may also be involved (e.g. Ministry of Children and Family Development and Fraser Health Authority).
 The purpose of the Threat Assessment Team is to promote the emotional and physical safety of all in the school and closely assess the threat-maker’s behaviour so that an intervention plan can be developed and implemented.

 In the interest of a safe and secure learning environment, threat assessments will be conducted whenever required, with or without the consent of the threat-maker and/or their parents.

 Child and Youth Resource Unit Officers have a unique role to play between students, parents, and teachers.
 The officers intervene when students are at risk, they encourage students to be good citizens both in person and online, and they work to make ensure students learn in a safe environment.
 Officers also educate youth on safety issues, foster positive relationships between youth and police, increase awareness among youth of their responsibility to the community, and provide them with the knowledge and confidence needed to make safe and responsible choice

 - Constable G. Lau is the liaison for all middle and elementary school in New Westminster.